-The symposium will be a daylong series of conversations in critical queer and gender studies focused on what is happening to queer intimacy as the legal and social status of LGBT people and same-sex relationships undergoes change, in the US and throughout the world.
-Events will include concurrent paper sessions, a buffet lunch, followed by an afternoon plenary featuring Scott Herring (Associate Professor of English, Indiana University at Bloomington) and Sharon Holland (Associate Professor of American Studies, University of North Carolina at Chapel Hill).
-The day will culminate with the keynote address by Katherine M. Franke, "Gay Marriage 2.0: Divorce" followed by a reception.
+The symposium was a daylong series of conversations in critical queer and gender studies focused on what is happening to queer intimacy as the legal and social status of LGBT people and same-sex relationships undergoes change, in the US and throughout the world.
+Events included concurrent paper sessions, a buffet lunch, followed by an afternoon plenary featuring Scott Herring (Associate Professor of English, Indiana University at Bloomington) and Sharon Holland (Associate Professor of American Studies, University of North Carolina at Chapel Hill).
+The day culminated with the keynote address by Katherine M. Franke, "Gay Marriage 2.0: Divorce."
 Franke is the Isidor and Seville Sulzbacher Professor of Law and director of the Center for Gender and Sexuality Law at Columbia Law School.
 She was a Guggenheim Foundation Fellow in 2011-2012.
 She has written numerous articles on the curious role the right to marry plays in larger civil-rights struggles and is completing a book, Wedlocked: How Ex-Slaves and Gay People Thought Marriage Would Set Them Free.

 We are grateful to the following for their support:

 UNIVERSITY OF MARYLAND